-Since my mom and Pythagoras both prefer their wine to include the word “cooler,” it’s one of those things my dad and I enjoy together.
+Since my mom prefers her wine to include the word “cooler,” it’s one of those things my dad and I enjoy together.
 We enjoy it best of all at the Celebration Oregon, an annual event that includes wines from 50+ wineries and food from 15 chefs.

 |Taking wine notes.|

 We’ve been attending for years, and without fail, we always run into someone who knows my dad.